Violet Rollergirl’s Cryptocurrency Quick(est) Start

 If you’re reading this page, you’re ready to pay in crypto.
 Awesome!
 Only one problem: you don’t have any, and haven’t done this before.

 ⓘ This guide presumes you have no existing digital payment services at all.
-If you already have a digital payment app that supports cryptocurrency and want to use that one, see my list of cryptocurrency guides.
+If you already have a digital payment app that supports cryptocurrency and want to use that one (like CashApp, PayPal, or Venmo), see my list of cryptocurrency guides.

 In this article